dharaneesh5/DevopsProject/2-tire-application/README.md

 ## Overview

 This project implements a 2-tier architecture in AWS using Terraform.
-It includes a public-facing web tier and a private backend tier for running applications and storing data.
+It includes a public-facing web tier and a private backend tier for Running Applications and storing data.

 ---